-In order to play for a CDS team you must first register your child for House League and be approved (i.e. not on a wait list).
+In order to try out for a CDS team you must first register your child for House League and be approved (i.e. not on a wait list).
 Once approved, you are automatically eligible for evaluations/tryouts.

 When does the season start and end?

-CDS games begin in October after Thanksgiving and end in early April.
+CDS games begin in October after Thanksgiving and end in mid-April.

 Will there be games on holidays?

-Games will not be scheduled over major holidays (Thanksgiving, Winter Break, Family Day, Easter) or during the public school system March Break.
+Games will not be scheduled over major holidays (Thanksgiving, Winter Break, Family Day, Easter) or during the public school March Break week.

 What is the time commitment?

-In addition to the House League time commitment of 2 sessions per week, our CDS teams will hold 1-2 incremental practices per week plus participate in weekly interclub games (20-25 games per season).
+In addition to the House League time commitment of 2 sessions per week, our CDS teams will hold 1 team practice per week plus participate in a weekly interclub games (20-22 games per season).
 Additionally, teams may participate in 2-3 tournaments or festivals per season

-How many kids will be on each team?
+How many players will be on each team?

-Rosters of 18 players will be used.
-For games teams will be split into 2 squads of 8 skaters plus one goalie.
+Rosters of 18 players are used.
+For games, teams will be split into 2 squads of 8 skaters plus one goalie per side.
 Games will be played 4-on-4.
 After January 15, Novice players will play full-ice 5-on-5 with goalies.

 How many teams will North Toronto have?

-The number of teams is determined by the overall enrolment of players with the necessary skill level.
-Typically North Toronto has formed up to 3 teams each in the IP6, Minor Novice and Novice divisions.
+The number of teams is determined by the number of players interested in CDS.
+Typically North Toronto has formed up to 3 teams in each of the IP6, Minor Novice and Novice divisions.

-What if my kid wants to be a goalie?
+What if my child wants to be a goalie?

 Goalies will rotate for the IP6 and may be designated in Minor Novice/Novice.
 If your child would like to tryout as a goalie, please contact the Select Chair or the coach (if designated) for instructions.

 At what age does full-ice hockey begin?

 In accordance with the Hockey Canada Initiation Program full ice hockey will be introduced after January 15 in the Novice (8 years old) season.